 Your choice of graduation subject and the accompanying research internship provides the best way for you to present yourself to future employers.
-The program has made arrangements with various companies, research agencies and government organizations regarding internships and interesting research projects.
+The programme has made arrangements with various companies, research agencies and government organisations regarding internships and interesting research projects.

-The two former Master’s programs in Urban Geography and Economic Geography showed that there is a big job market for graduates.
-Human geographers can be found in numerous public and private organizations in the field of urban and economic development.
+The two former Master’s programmes in Urban Geography and Economic Geography showed that there is a big job market for graduates.
+Human geographers can be found in numerous public and private organisations in the field of urban and economic development.
 Positions held include consultants, advisors or researchers, who work on specific social or economic issues.